SURFnet/eduxchange-eu-tech-docs/index.md

   - It's advised to use the docker image [as described here](./running.md)
 - What is the response from the SIS to the enrolment receiver?
-  - After processing the enrolment request in the host institution, and informing the home institution, the response should look like this:
+  - After processing the enrolment request in the host institution, and informing the home institution a response is returned to the enrollment receiver.
+The HTTP status code should always be 200, and the response should look like this:
     ``` json
     {
       "result": "ok",